JoselleAstrid/ram-watch-cheat-engine/README.md

 * Cheat Engine, a software that lets you read, scan, and manipulate memory values of running programs: http://www.cheatengine.org/

-  * Go to the download page to find two different download options: an installer with a software recommendation, or a non-installable version.
-Of course, the latter will make things easier.
+  * If you want a non-installable version of Cheat Engine (which also skips the recommendation of other software), go to the "Downloads" link on the left menu and find the appropriate download link.

-  * These scripts have mainly been tested with Cheat Engine 6.3 (64-bit version).
-If you have problems getting the scripts to work on later versions, feel free to post a GitHub issue here.
+  * These Lua scripts are meant to work with Cheat Engine 6.3 or later.
+If you have problems getting the scripts to work on any version from 6.3 or later, feel free to post a GitHub issue here.

+  * As of 2015/03/19, Google Chrome may warn you about the website containing "harmful programs" when you download Cheat Engine, but there is no such threat to my knowledge.

 * A code editor that supports Lua syntax highlighting.
 I personally use JEdit or Notepad++.